eatdrinkhealthy/edh-website/README.md

 ### Testing
 * when testing with a snapshot, __be sure to THOROUGHLY examine the first created snapshot file__
     - it is possible that the snapshot may contain json you are not expecting, even an error, which can still match when subsequently comparing
-    - consider adding an additional test when snapshot testing, to confirm you are getting the type of snapshot you are expecting, and not something like 'undefined'
+    - consider adding an additional test condition / expect when snapshot testing, to confirm you are getting the type of snapshot you are expecting, and not something like 'undefined'
+        + eg, adding a hasClass check, is informative when doing TDD and snapshot is not yet finalized or captured